balanced/balanced-docs/api/refunds.rst

 .. _refunds:

-refunds
+Refunds
 =======

 .. cssclass:: method-section

-issue a refund
+Issue a Refund
 --------------

 Issues a refund from a debit.
 You can either refund the full amount of the debit or you can issue a partial refund, where the amount is less than the charged amount.

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   .. dcode:: form refunds.create
      :exclude: account_uri